mrhotmadm/sleep/README.md

 # Usage

 It's logical to make something like this open-sourced as most experienced people can code this without any reference and because of it's simplicity.
 This part might be unneccessary but feel free to copy the code from the git repository.
+The only reason I would use this way is if I am not in an async function.

 Thanks for downloading!